i-shivamsoni/Tour_Guide/README.md

 # Tour_Guide
 Tour Guide App For Bhopal City

-While i learning Tabbed i decided to make an app for showing my city bhopal.
+While learning Tabbed activities i decided to make an app for showing my city bhopal.
 This app shows places in bhopal in categories like
 * Attractions
 * Intrests
 * Food